flux-framework/flux-operator/examples/experimental/bursting/broker-gke/README.md

 $ kubectl exec -it -n flux-operator ${POD} bash
 ```

-Connect to the broker socket
+Connect to the broker socket.
+If this issues an error, it's likely the install scripts are still running (you can check
+the logs and wait a minute!)

 ```bash
 $ sudo -u flux -E $(env) -E HOME=/home/flux flux proxy local:///run/flux/local bash